 Clam chowder became popular in New England, especially in Massachusetts and Maine in the 17th century, but food historians believe it originated in Canada and was introduced to the New England area by French Canadian and Acadian settlers.

 The obvious choice is oyster crackers, but bread and crumbled bacon are excellent too.
-To round out your meal, serve a salad and roasted vegetables.
+To round out your meal, serve a salad and roasted vegetables with the chowder.

 Serve